How are participants at Unlocked Graduates making a positive social impact

 If you are successful with the online application form you will then be invited to a video interview and finally an assessment centre.
 At the assessment centre, you will be interviewed by an ex-prisoner and prison officer, take part in a group activity and join a role play with an actor.

 If you do want to build transferable skills that will support you to get the most out of the programme, you could engage with the wider community while at university.
 For example, you could volunteer at a homeless centre, work with children from disadvantaged environments or even do tutoring.
 This helps you to develop your communication and relationship management skills to thrive at Unlocked.

 What is the working culture like at Unlocked?

 You will work alongside a cohort of bright people who share your values and passion.
-Throughout the programme you will reflect on your experiences and share best practice, as well as being fully supported by a dedicated/ experienced? mentor.
+Throughout the programme you will reflect on your experiences and share best practice, as well as being fully supported by a dedicated mentor.
 We place participants in groups of six persons minimum, some groups are as big as 12-14 people.
-You’ll get to know each other really well and probably chose to live together.
+You’ll get to know each other really well and probably choose to live together.
 The nature of shift work means that you have flexibility and the ability to enjoy London midweek.
 After a night shift you can take the following week off giving you a great amount of holiday time.
 You will also receive your schedule at the beginning of the programme so you can plan those holidays in.

 There is also a huge amount of camaraderie in prisons amongst the staff due to the challenging nature of the job.
 You will work with people from a wide range of different backgrounds who you will be able to learn from, gain support and build lasting friendships with.